isaacnmm/pestpolicy-hugo2XX/content/posts/do-fake-wasps-nests-work/index.md

 Wasps repellent dusts are product made to release a smell that keeps off wasps.
 You can purchase these products and place them at different points in your compound or home.

-This a long
-- term option that can treat your place for more than 6 months.
+This a long-term option that can treat your place for more than 6 months.
 However, this option is dangerous for your pets and children.

 ###  4. Use of smoke